nautobot/nautobot/README.md

 > Nautobot was initially developed as a fork of NetBox (v2.10.4).
 NetBox was originally developed by Jeremy Stretch at DigitalOcean and the NetBox Community.

-Python framework with a [PostgreSQL](https://www.postgresql.org/) database.
+Nautobot runs as a web application atop the [Django](https://www.djangoproject.com/) Python framework with a [PostgreSQL](https://www.postgresql.org/) database.

 The complete documentation for Nautobot can be found at [Read the Docs](https://nautobot.readthedocs.io/en/stable/).